AHartNtkn/Higher-Lambda-Calculus/README.markdown

 ## References

  * [Towards a Directed Homotopy Type Theory based on 4 Kinds of Variance](https://people.cs.kuleuven.be/~dominique.devriese/ThesisAndreasNuyts.pdf), Andreas Nuyts.
-This paper describes variance annotations that this language uses.
+This paper describes the variance annotation system that this language uses.

 ## Author